 The African lion, Panthera leo, is under the category vulnerable on the IUCN red list.

-If you like the African lioness black & white portrait photograph, please also discover our B&W Wildlife photographs.
+If you like the African lioness black & white portrait photograph, please also discover more B&W Wildlife lion photographs.
 In our portfolios, you can purchase a license and a fine art print online.